top of page

 1. Pause.
 Don’t power through.

-If your heart’s racing, your voice is rising, or your jaw is locked tight, take a moment.
-Not a dramatic exit, just a pause.
-Simply step away, take a sip water, or say, “I need a minute.”
-A short pause can stop a major blow-up.
+When things heat up, your heart may race and your voice can rise.
+If this happens, take a moment to breathe.
+It's not about making a dramatic exit, just a brief pause.
+Stand back, take a sip of water, or say, “I need a minute.”
+A short pause can prevent a major blow-up.

 2. Say what’s happening.

-Try something like, “I’m feeling overwhelmed and need a second to collect my thoughts.”
-That one sentence can interrupt the cycle of conflict before it spirals.
-You’re not checking out, you’re checking in.
+Expressing your feelings can help defuse the situation.
+Try saying, “I’m feeling overwhelmed and need a moment to collect my thoughts.”
+This one honest sentence can interrupt the cycle of conflict before it spirals further.
+You’re not checking out; you’re checking in.

 3. Lower your voice, not your truth.

-Shouting feels powerful in the moment, but it usually shuts the other person down.
-Try softening your voice.
-Not whispering or being passive.
-Just bring the energy down.
-You’d be surprised how much control that gives you in the moment.
+Shouting might seem powerful in the moment, but it often shuts the other person down.
+Instead, try softening your voice.
+Don’t whisper or become passive.
+Just lower the energy.
+You’d be surprised how much control this gives you in the moment.

 4. Ask for a reset.

-Say, “Can we take a breath and start over?” or “I don’t want this to get ugly.”
-That’s not weakness.
-That’s maturity.
-Resetting gives both of you a second chance before it turns into something bigger.
+If things are heating up, you can say, “Can we take a breath and start over?” or “I don’t want this to get ugly.”
+This isn’t a sign of weakness; it’s maturity.
+Resetting provides both parties with a fresh opportunity before the conversation escalates into something more significant.

 5. Return to the conversation.
 Don’t disappear.

-If you need a break, take it, but come back.
-Say, “I’ve thought about it, and here’s what I want to say now.”
-That’s growth.
-That’s repair.
-That’s learning to stay present even when things are uncomfortable.
+Taking a break can help, but it’s crucial to come back.
+After cooling down, say, “I’ve thought about it, and here’s what I want to say now.”
+This shows growth.
+It’s about learning to stay engaged even when discussions become uncomfortable.

 ✨ Come on over to The EASE Side.
 We’re doing the work with love and laughter.